Mastigoproctus

 Mastigoproctus is a genus of whip scorpions.
 Native to the tropical forest regions of northern South America, these whip scorpions can reach a length of up to 9 cm and can weigh over 30 g.
 Despite popular belief, they are not venomous as, like all other whip scorpions, they do not possess venom glands.

 Species

-As of October 2023, the World Uropygi Catalog accepts the following seventeen species:
+As of October 2023, the World Uropygi Catalog accepts the following twenty-five species: